 11.3.5 Report to ExMC

-The assessors shall submit to the ExMC Secretary, with a copy to the representatives of the candidate ATF and its supervising ExTL, a confidential report containing their findings and recommendations, taking into account the declaration submitted together with the application.
-The supervising ExTL may attend an ExMC meeting or submit written comments to respond to enquiries regarding its application.11.3.6 Acceptance
+The assessors shall submit to the ExMC Secretary, with a copy to the representatives of the candidate ATF, a confidential report, with supporting information, containing their findings and recommendations.
+The Secretariat will review the report and then submit it for vote by the ExMC.
+The candidate may attend an ExMC meeting or submit written comments to respond to enquiries regarding its application.

+11.3.6 Acceptance

 The ExMC shall decide upon the acceptance of the candidate ATF at a meeting or by correspondence.
 In the latter case, the decision shall be reported to the next meeting of the ExMC and recorded in the minutes.